Point72/csp/docs/wiki/how-tos/Use-Statistical-Nodes.md

 ## Introduction

-The `csp.stats` library provides rolling window calculations on time series data in csp.
+The `csp.stats` library provides rolling window calculations on time series data in CSP.
-The goal of the library is to provide a uniform, robust interface for statistical calculations in csp.
+The goal of the library is to provide a uniform, robust interface for statistical calculations in CSP.
 Each computation is a `csp.graph` which consists of one or more nodes that perform a given computation.
 Users can treat these graphs as a "black box" with specified inputs and outputs as provided in the API reference.
 Example statistics graphs for *mean* and *standard deviation* are provided below to give a rough idea of how the graphs work.

 **Mean using a tick-specified interval**
 ![437686747](https://github.com/Point72/csp/assets/3105306/5586a355-e405-45c3-aa6d-c64754fd6c26)